RajKumar-Cbe/GettingAndCleaningDataProject/README.md

 The steps performed by the code are:
 ------------------------------------
-1. A sub-dir called Data is created under the directory containing the script fle.
-2. The zip file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded into the data sub-dir.
+1. The zip file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded into the dir.
-3. The files are unzipped, creating a "UCI HAR Dataset" folder in the dir containing the script.
+2. The files are unzipped, creating a "UCI HAR Dataset" folder in the dir containing the script.
-4. From this folder the trainining and test data files are loaded in and the 2 datasets are merged together.
+3. From this folder the trainining and test data files are loaded in and the 2 datasets are merged together.
-5. The action values are obtained from the file "Activity_Labels.txt" and the action ids are replaced with the descriptive names.
+4. The action values are obtained from the file "Activity_Labels.txt" and the action ids are replaced with the descriptive names.
-6. The measurements for the mean and standard deviation alone are selected from the complete data, using the labels in "features.txt".
+5. The measurements for the mean and standard deviation alone are selected from the complete data, using the labels in "features.txt".
-7. The label names for the activities are corrected to ensure removal of special characters like "(," nad also made more descrptive.
+6. The label names for the activities are corrected to ensure removal of special characters like "(," and also made more descrptive.
-8. The label for the subject and actions are also explicitly identified and then the 3 data sets are merged into one tidy data set.
+7. The label for the subject and actions are also explicitly identified and then the 3 data sets are merged into one tidy data set.
 	This file is written as "WearableTidyDataSet.txt" into the folder containing the script file.
-9. From this dataset, a new dataset containing the average of each variable for each activity and each subject is chosen.
+8. From this dataset, a new dataset containing the average of each variable for each activity and each subject is chosen.
 This file is 		written as "AverageByActivityForSubject.txt" into the folder containing the script file.

 Note: For more details on the logic used please refer to the CodeBook.Md file in this repository.
 ==================================================================